Emma Hopkinson and Robyn Donaldson

 Meet the best friends who created the alternative celebration day for anyone who finds Mother’s Day difficult

-You might know Robyn Donaldson and Emma Hopkinson better as their Instagram interior design alter egos @almost_everything_off_ebay and @thecrapflat, but at this time of year they’re both busy talking about a different passion: Other’s Day.
+You might know Robyn Donaldson and Emma Hopkinson better as their Instagram interior design alter egos @around.robyn and @thecrapflat, but at this time of year they’re both busy talking about a different passion: Other’s Day.
 It’s their social media movement which aims to support anyone who finds Mother’s Day or Father’s Day difficult - perhaps they’ve lost a parent, or were unable to become a parent themselves, for example - when the onslaught of emails, adverts and commercialism with the word ‘MOTHER’ or ‘FATHER’ stamped on it can be hard to cope with.

 Robyn, who is estranged from her mother and lost her mother-figure, her grandmother, to cancer, and Emma, whose mother died from breast cancer, know better than anyone what an emotional strain these celebration days can be.
-They’ve always had each other to talk to, but last year the pair opened the Other’s Day discussion up to their Instagram followers.
+They’ve always had each other to talk to, but two years the pair opened the Other’s Day discussion up to their Instagram followers.
 It was received with a huge response and in many cases, huge relief as well.

 We caught up with them to find out how it all started, and why they’re supporting Goal 5: Gender Equality.